nodejs/node/doc/api/events.markdown

 To access the EventEmitter class, `require('events').EventEmitter`.

 When an `EventEmitter` instance experiences an error, the typical action is to emit an `'error'` event.
-Error events are treated as a special case in node.
+Error events are treated as a special case in io.js.
 If there is no listener for it, then the default action is to print a stack trace and exit the program.

 All EventEmitters emit the event `'newListener'` when new listeners are added and `'removeListener'` when a listener is removed.